adafruit/Adafruit_Learning_System_Guides/Kinetic_POV/README.md

 Requires DotStar library for Arduino: https://github.com/adafruit/Adafruit_DotStar

+The 'convert' directory has various graphics and a python (NOT CircuitPython) script to convert the graphics to Arduino data.

 This code was formerly at https://github.com/adafruit/Kinetic_POV - this has now been archived.

 If you are looking to make changes/additions, please use the GitHub Issues and Pull Request mechanisms.